 The irony behind this entire post, of course is that the book I’m trying to read is going to answer this question for me.
 I know that because the book is about the power of vulnerability.
 And the reason why so many people stay in their comfort zones I think, is because they are afraid of being vulnerable.

-The reason why so many people stay in their comfort zones I think, is because they are afraid of… Click To Tweet
+The reason why so many people stay in their comfort zones I think, is because they are afraid of being vulnerable.
+Click To Tweet

 “Vulnerability is the birthplace of love, belonging, joy, courage, empathy, and creativity.
 It is the source of hope, empathy, accountability, and authenticity.
 If we want greater clarity in our purpose or deeper and more meaningful spiritual lives, vulnerability is the path.” – Brene Brown, Daring Greatly